 Barcelona was a destination that sat anxiously on my travel bucket list for such a long time.
 Every year it would creep further up the list until it couldn’t go any further.
 So I was delighted when Turisme de Barcelona invited me on a press trip to explore the accessibility of the city.
 I knew we were in for a memorable trip after hearing so many great things about Barcelona being fantastic and one of the most accessible cities for wheelchair users.

-After months of planning, we finally hopped on a plane and jetted off to Barcelona last month.
+After months of planning, we finally hopped on a plane and jetted off to Barcelona.
 The previous month was not a good month for me in terms of health.
 After an infection landed me in hospital followed by extreme fatigue (exasperated by my Muscular Dystrophy) this trip couldn’t have come at a better time.
-It was exactly what the doctor ordered as I was in desperate need for some sun, sea and relaxation to give my body a boost.
+It was exactly what the doctor ordered as I was in desperate need of some sun, sea and relaxation to give my body a boost.

 MICs Sant Jordi